Would you like to make this site your homepage? It's fast and easy...

 Microwave ovens are needed by Food & Friends, which delivers daily meals to 600 people with HIV or AIDS in greater Washington.
 The meals are heatable, and clients who don't have a microwave can get one as available.
 Call 202-488-8278.

-Books, Newspapers, Magazine
+Books, Newspapers, Magazines

 *Check w/your local MENSA chapter about the Project Inkslinger program.